Back To Search Results

 Issues of Concern

-The education agenda specifically delineates a goal to promote national uniformity, thus increasing state reciprocity, while still allowing and meeting local needs.
-Within the agenda are five specific components, including the National EMS Scope of Practice Model.
+The education agenda specifically aims to promote national uniformity, thus increasing state reciprocity while allowing and meeting local needs.
+The agenda includes 5 specific components, including the National EMS Scope of Practice Model.
 The other components include National EMS Core Content, National EMS Education Standards, National EMS Program Accreditation, and National EMS Certification.
 Leaders in the development of these components included physicians from the National Association of EMS Physicians (NAEMSP) and the American College of Emergency Medicine (ACEP), the National Association of State EMS Officials (NASEMSO), and the National Association of EMS Educators (NAEMSE) among other stakeholders.

-The National EMS Core Content defines the content base and educational standards for various EMS providers.
+The National EMS Core Content defines various EMS providers' content base and educational standards.
 This component is outlined to mimic a physician education program defining a specialty scope of practice.
-The National EMS Education Standards outlines more specific content for curriculum development.
+The National EMS Education Standards outline more specific content for curriculum development.
 The National Registry of Emergency Medical Technicians (NREMT) developed the initial education plan for prehospital practitioners in the 1980s and has continued to provide the national certification exam and sponsor the standard curriculum.
-To ensure adherence to the national curriculum endorsed by the above organizations, the National Registry has a formal accreditation policy, which requires advanced level education (paramedic) to be conducted by institutions accredited by the Committee on Accreditation of Educational Programs for the EMS Profession (CoAEMSP).[3]
+To ensure adherence to the national curriculum endorsed by the above organizations, the National Registry has a formal accreditation policy, which requires advanced-level education (paramedic) to be conducted by institutions accredited by the Committee on Accreditation of Educational Programs for the EMS Profession (CoAEMSP).[3]

-The previously mentioned National EMS Scope of Practice Model published by NHTSA was developed based on the educational core content.
-The National Scope model outlines the recognized “levels” of EMS practitioners eligible for licensure after successful completion of an accredited educational program, certification exam, and state licensure requirements.
-NHTSA recognizes four levels of care, each with a unique scope of practice and associated skills.
+The National EMS Scope of Practice Model, published by NHTSA, was developed based on the core content of the educational curriculum.
+The National Scope model outlines the recognized "levels" of EMS practitioners eligible for licensure after completing an accredited educational program, certification exam, and state licensure requirements.
+NHTSA recognizes 4 levels of care, each with a unique scope of practice and associated skills.
 These levels of care include Emergency Medical Responder (EMR), Emergency Medicine Technician-Basic (EMT-B), Advanced Emergency Medical Technician (AEMT), and Paramedic (EMT-P).

 The education and skills competency is demonstrated via a certification exam.
 Most states utilize the National Registry of EMT standardized written and psychomotor examinations to ensure educational standardization and competence.
-Each state will then determine, based on certification, if a license to practice may be issued.
+Based on certification, each state will then determine if a license to practice may be issued.
 Credentialing is done at the individual agency level by the system medical director.

 Clinical Significance

-A recent example that outlines the changes required to expand the scope of practice would include the movement in states to allow intranasal naloxone administration by BLS providers in cases of a suspected opioid overdose.
+A recent example that outlines the changes required to expand the scope of practice would include the movement in states to allow intranasal naloxone administration by basic life support providers in cases of a suspected opioid overdose.
 Intranasal naloxone is not typically part of the national curriculum or outlined in the national scope of a basic EMT.
 Due to the increase in opioid-related deaths, this skill has been added to the scope of practice by individual states.[5]
 This change has been particularly impactful in rural communities, where deaths related to opioid overdoses are often higher than in urban communities.
-Naloxone was previously limited to ALS providers (paramedic, AEMT), and BLS (EMT-B) providers constitute the majority of responders.
-One institution in Nevada has promising data showing the utility of naloxone administration by BLS providers.
+Naloxone was previously limited to advanced life support providers (paramedic, AEMT), and BLS (EMT-B) providers constitute the majority of responders.
+One institution in Nevada has promising data showing the utility of naloxone administration by basic life support providers.
 Rural EMTs received training regarding naloxone administration.
 They received both didactic and motor skills education.
 All participants completed pre and post-testing.
 Following training, there was a statistically significant increase in scores on the post-test and increased comfort in administration.[6]

-Similarly, in New England, patient outcomes were studied after administration of intranasal naloxone following administration by either basic life support (BLS) or advanced life support (ALS) providers.
-No significant difference in the improvement in GCS score after naloxone administration between BLS and ALS providers.
-BLS providers were also able to identify patients in whom the administration is appropriate.[7]
+Similarly, in New England, patient outcomes were studied after the administration of intranasal naloxone, followed by administration by either basic life support or advanced life support providers.
+There was no significant difference in the improvement in Glasgow Coma Scale (GCS) score after naloxone administration between basic life support and advanced life support providers.
+Basic life support providers could also identify patients for whom the administration is appropriate.[7]

-Specific certifications will also allow for expanded scope of practice relative to the levels of care outlined by NHTSA.
-Wilderness EMT certification, as well as critical care paramedic certification, are two common examples.
+Specific certifications will also allow for an expanded scope of practice relative to the levels of care outlined by NHTSA.
+Wilderness EMT certification and critical care paramedic certification are 2 common examples.
 Flight paramedics receive training beyond the core curriculum to prepare the paramedic primarily to manage interfacility transfers.
 These transfers involve complex patients who have already received significant medical interventions and often require transport with multiple advanced pharmacologic agents or advanced hemodynamic monitoring.
 More recently, interfacility transport of patients with cardiac devices such as balloon pumps or extracorporeal membrane oxygenation (ECMO) has become common.
 The National Flight Paramedic Association has a specific training program and exam.
-Upon successful completion, paramedics are “certified flight paramedics” with an expanded scope.[8]
+Upon successful completion, paramedics are "certified flight paramedics" with an expanded scope.[8]
 This expanded scope is recognized in state statute as most state EMS protocols have specific protocols for air medical transport programs.

 Due to the unique nature of providers operating in the wilderness or austere environments, the National Association of EMS Physicians Wilderness Medicine Committee, with the assistance of other stakeholders, attempted to better define core educational content and levels of care regarding wilderness medicine.
 Operating in these conditions often requires prolonged field care, less readily available medical direction, and specific equipment constraints.
-The curriculum builds on the National EMS Education Standards as well as the National Scope of Practice Model.
-Four specific levels of care and certifications were recognized and completion of the wilderness emergency medical responder (W-EMR), wilderness emergency medical technician-basic (WEMT-B), wilderness advanced emergency medical technician (WAEMT), and wilderness paramedic (WEMT-P) allows for the performance of specific skills when practicing in an austere environment.[9]
+The curriculum builds on the National EMS Education Standards and Scope of Practice Model.
+Four specific levels of care and certifications were recognized, and completion of the wilderness emergency medical responder (W-EMR), wilderness emergency medical technician-basic (WEMT-B), wilderness advanced emergency medical technician (WAEMT), and wilderness paramedic (WEMT-P) allows for the performance of specific skills when practicing in an austere environment.[9]

-Conversely, an agency medical director may choose to limit scope at a lower level than state or regional protocols, which occurs via agency-specific credentialing.
+Conversely, an agency medical director may limit scope lower than state or regional protocols, which occurs via agency-specific credentialing.
 Common themes have been identified based on geographic service area, fire-based service, volunteer, or professional services.
 EMS agencies in urban areas were less likely to authorize specific interventions at any level of care when compared with rural agencies.
-Fire-based services were more likely to authorize optional interventions/skills for EMT-B and EMT-intermediate.
+Fire-based services were more likely to authorize optional interventions and skills for EMT-B and EMT-intermediate.
 Volunteer agencies were more likely to authorize EMT-B interventions.
-Greater medical involvement led to an increased likelihood of any intervention for both EMT-B and EMT-P.[11]
+Greater medical involvement increased the likelihood of any intervention for EMT-B and EMT-P.[11]

 References